Right People Right Seat

 Do you have the right people in the ‘right’ seats in your organization?
 What about in the marketing organization?
 What about your team?

 Having the ‘right person’ in the correct position is crucial for your organization’s success.
 So what does it mean?
-Lets break it down in two parts:
+Let’s break it down into two parts:

 Having the right person

-Let’s face it, we all want to hire a superstar in marketing, juggling priorities, great team player, etc. etc. But when this superstar performer isnt a great culture fit, great values fit, then it becomes a problem.
+Let’s face it, we all want to hire a superstar in marketing, juggling priorities, a great team player, etc., etc. But when this superstar performer isn’t a great culture fit, great values fit, then it becomes a problem.

-At Heinz Marketing, we run our organization and decision making on EOS principles, Entrepreneurial Operating System®.
+At Heinz Marketing, we run our organization and decision-making on EOS principles, Entrepreneurial Operating System®.
 We have defined our Core Values and we live by that.
-We hire internal team members who demonstrate great values fit!
-Yes, they need to be experienced in marketing so we could serve our clients better, most importantly they need to fit our values.
+We hire internal team members who demonstrate great value fit!
+Yes, they need to be experienced in marketing so we could serve our clients better, but most importantly they need to fit our values.

 If someone is living by your core values, I would consider them the ‘right’ person for your team, for your organization.

-Now lets look at the second part ‘right seat’.
+Now let us look at the second part ‘right seat’.

 Having the right seat